 When you’re stretching out tense muscles, chances are you’re either warming up, working on your flexibility or trying to reduce the risk of DOMS (delayed onset muscle soreness), but the benefits of stretching go far beyond prepping for a tough workout.
-It’s a great way to calm an anxious mind and enhance feelings of safety and security, as more and more Brits are finding out.
+Spending time to do some relaxing stretches every day is a great way to calm an anxious mind, find relief from stress and enhance feelings of safety and security, as more and more Brits are finding out.

 The scientists asked participants to do a series of stretches for muscles groups around the eyes and in the neck, shoulders, chest and arms.
 Compared to the control groups, as well as feeling calmer and happier, tests showed the stretchers’ breathing had slowed down, their blood pressure was lower and their muscles registered less contraction.
-So why did this happen?
+So, how did these stretches provide effective stress relief?

 ‘When you stretch one muscle in the body, this triggers a host of physiological reactions that affect your wellbeing,’ says Gabriella Espinosa, yoga teacher at Movement for Modern Life.
 ‘This includes increasing blood flow and oxygen to the muscle area, hydrating the surrounding connective tissue and releasing feel-good chemicals such as endorphins.’

 The trouble is, the part of the brain that activates the SNS, the amygdala, isn’t very discerning so also kicks into action for stresses that don’t need heaps of adrenaline, such as staying home all day due to Covid.
 This leaves your body with excess circulating levels of adrenaline and cortisol, and you feeling stressed and wired.
 Fortunately, the PNS acts like a brake, bringing your body back into a calm and relaxed state.

 ‘Generally, you want to stretch in a way that doesn’t let your heart rate get too high,’ says Roberts.
 ‘So doing intensive dynamic or ballistic stretching will probably not be as effective.
 If you really want to recharge and recover, it’s probably best to do static stretching and at an eight-out-of-10 level of intensity.
 For most of us, doing a slow stretching session for 20 minutes before we go to bed will help us return to our PNS state.’

-Another way to ensure you feel super relaxed after stretching is to do moves that stimulate your vagus nerve.
-Originating in your brain stem, it’s the longest and most complex of your cranial nerves, and travels through your face, throat, neck, heart, lungs, diaphragm and gastrointestinal organs, through to your pelvic floor.
+Another way to maximise the stress relief benefits of your stretches is to do moves that stimulate your vagus nerve.
+Originating in your brain stem, it’s the longest and most complex of your cranial nerves.
+It travels through your face, throat, neck, heart, lungs, diaphragm and gastrointestinal organs, through to your pelvic floor.